-initial resistance: the pressure loss of the device operating at a specified airflow rate with no dust load, expressed in Pa (in. of water).
+initial resistance to air flow: the pressure loss resistance to air flow of the device an air cleaner operating at a specified airflow rate with no dust load.

+Note: it is expressed in Pa (in. of water).

-isokinetic sampling: sampling in which the flow in the sampler inlet is moving at the same velocity and direction as the flow being sampled.
+isokinetic sampling: technique for air sampling in which the airflow in the sampler inlet is moving at the same velocity and in the same direction as the flow being sampled.

-loading dust: a compounded synthetic dust used for aircleaner loading.
+loading dust: a compounded multicomponent synthetic dust used for air-cleaner loading during testing of the dust holding capacity.
 Specifications for this dust are given in Section 6.2.

-media: for a fibrous-type air cleaner, media is that part of the device that is the actual dust-removing agent.
-Webs of spun fiberglass and papers are examples of air-filter media.
+media: for a fibrous-type air cleaner, the media is that part of the device that is the actual dust removing agent air cleaner which removes particles from the airstream.

+Note: Webs of spun fiberglass and papers are examples of air-filter media.

-media velocity: the rate of air movement through the filter media (airflow rate divided by net effective filtering area).
-The term is not applicable to plate-type electronic air cleaners.
-Media velocity is measured in m/s (fpm) to three significant figures.
+media velocity: the rate of air movement through the filter media (volumetric airflow rate through a fibroustype air cleaner divided by net effective filtering area).

+Note 1: The term is not applicable to plate type electronic air cleaners electrostatic precipitators.

+Note 2: Media velocity It is measured expressed in m/s (fpm) to three significant figures.

-net effective filtering area: the total area in the device on which dust collects.
-For devices using fibrous media, it is the net upstream area of the media exposed to airflow, measured in the plane or general surface of the media.
+net effective filtering area: the total area in the device of an air cleaner on which dust collects exposed to particles.

+Note 1: For devices using fibrous media, it is the net upstream area of the media exposed to airflow, measured in the plane or general surface of the media.
 Net effective area excludes the area blocked by sealants, flanges, or supports.

-In electronic air cleaners, it is the total exposed surface of those electrodes available for dust precipitation, including the ionizing section but excluding supports, holes, and insulators.
-Net effective filtering area is measured in m2 (ft2) to three significant figures.
+Note 2: In electronic air cleaners For electrostatic precipitators, it is the total exposed surface of those electrodes available for dust precipitation, including the ionizing section but excluding supports, holes, and insulators optical particle counter (OPC): particle counter which functions by illuminating airborne particles in a sample flow of air, converting the scattered light impulses to electrical impulse data capable of analysis to provide data on the number of particles in multiple size intervals.

+Note 3: Net effective filtering area is measured It is expressed in m2 (ft2) to three significant figures.

-particle size: the polystyrene latex (PSL) light-scattering equivalent size expressed as a diameter in micrometers (μ m, 10-6 m).
+particle size: the polystyrene latex (PSL) light-scattering equivalent size diameter of a particle as measured by an optical particle counter.

+Note: it is expressed as a diameter in micrometers (μ m, 10^{-6} m).